IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 ##### Moral

-- Meat and Dairy products are not necessary for humans to live and the practise of consuming these is easily the most evil thing that is happening right now on planet earth.
+- Meat and Dairy products are not necessary for humans to live a **healthy life** and the practise of consuming these is easily the biggest cause of suffering in our current times.
 - Currently each year 80 billion land animals are slaughtered for food.
 Sources: [1](https://en.wikipedia.org/wiki/Animal_slaughter), [2](https://www.fao.org/faostat/en/#data/QCL)<br>

 <img src="{{site.baseurl}}/images/other/Slaughter.png" width="400"/>